zhengjunyao-work/arc24/docs/modeling/Iteration_08_code_improvements.md

 ¿Maybe it is related to updating the library?
 But the problem started yesterday when the library was not updated.

+I have run a train with the old script and it run smoothly, so it seems it is a problem of the new script.

+¿Could it be related to `bloat16` and `float16`?

 ## Results

 ### IterableDataset results